vonKloppen/terraControl/README.md

 # **What is it precious?**

 It's a simple "daemon" for monitoring temperature in terrarium, using ds18b20 sensor and Raspberry PI Zero.
 It creates log as csv file.
+Also it can control light.

 www folder contains stupidly simple html page with graphs using AnyChart scripts (https://www.anychart.com/)